roarsaad/Patch-Recovery/README.md

 - Run "sudo script1.sh" and "sudo script2.sh" without quotes.
 - The Patching process will start
 - A Patched-Recovery.img will be generated at the end of the process.

-# Credits
-- [Phhusson](https://github.com/phhusson) Without his script nothing would be possible at the first place
-- [James Nguyen](https://github.com/thongass000) Helping me in simplifying the scripts and tweaking it